DonPwrShellHunt/DHPutty/Docs/Get-PuttySession.md

 If no matches are found,
 then no sessions are returned.

-Return objects are \[PSCustomObject} with properties:
+Return objects are [PSCustomObject] with properties:
 Name
 HostName
 Title